En Culebra Magazine

 • Downloads

-What to Do... if you're camping in Culebra
+If you're camping in Culebra

 Let’s be frank, what better place to camp than Flamenco beach?
 Imagine waking up just a few feet away from one of the most beautiful beaches in the world.
 Also, camping in Flamenco has some perks that most camping sites don’t have, like public showers and bathrooms, food and basic necessities kiosks.
 These are our Culebra camping tips: